-Italian Pronunciation Tool - Phonetic Transcription Translator (Beta Version)
+Italian Pronunciation Generator — IPA Transcription Translator (Beta Version)

 Thank you for your interest!

 This phonetic translator has several settings, such as Split transcription into syllables (see the section Advanced options).